-Outline of Key Topics

-1.1 INTRODUCTION 1-2

-1.2 KEY STEPS IN THE PROCESS OF SUSTAINABLE CONSERVATION 1-3

-1.2.1 Identify and Rank Strategic Fish and Wildli fe
+Outline of 1.1 INTRODUCTION 1-2 Key Topics 1.2 KEY STEPS IN THE PROCESS OF SUSTAINABLE CONSERVATION 1-3 1.2.1 Identify and Rank Strategic Fish and Wildlife

-Habitats and Recreation Sites

-1.2.2 Develop a Protection Plan 1-4

-1.2.3 Manage the Land

 The purpose of land conservation is to insulate ecologically significant natural resources from urgent threats to their existence so that the resources have a reasonable chance of survival.
 The challenge for conservation planners is to preserve a region's natural heritage for future generations in ways that allow people to use and enjoy land and natural resources without degrading them.